Skip to main content

 See also: pr-wave-roadmap.md § ADR-Category-vs-tag for the pending ADR stub.

-Universe-lore deferred names (Wave U exploration)
+Universe-lore remaining deferred names (Wave U exploration)

 1. Continent names (deferred by Wave U)